 Under the partnership with Singapore Institute of Technology (SIT), all applications to DigiPen Institute of Technology Singapore will first be routed through SIT’s application portal and then processed by DigiPen (Singapore).
 Read more about the application process.

-All applicants to degree programs at DigiPen (Singapore) must submit the following materials in order to be considered for admission:
+All applicants to degree programs at DigiPen (Singapore) must submit the following materials, where applicable in order to be considered for admission:

 Applicants are also required to submit additional program-specific information as indicated below: